lowkeycode/DSA/notes.md

 1. RAM

-- To run code computers need to keep track of variables, numbers, string, object etc. This is stored in memory orRAM (Random Access Memory)
+- To run code computers need to keep track of variables, numbers, string, object etc. This is stored in memory or RAM (Random Access Memory)
 - Temporary (Disappears when computer is shut off)
 - Fast
 - Massive storage area with addresses